 10. They give our kids cousins!

 Remember how important cousins are to our kids?
 Well, they wouldn’t exist without aunts (and uncles)!
 The neat thing?
 Even when our sisters become mothers themselves, they still retain those unique “auntie” qualities with our children.
 They can be completely frazzled by their own kids, but still totally patient with ours.
 They’re just plain magical that way!

 11. Aunts are an entire village rolled into one

 Like they say, it takes a village to raise a child.
 Our sisters are like an entire village wrapped up into one beautiful package!
 Our kids know that they can go to Auntie when they need an extra dose of a mother’s love and support, and she’ll be ready and willing to give it.
 They know that she will be a friend when they need advice, a therapist when they need a nonjudgmental ear, and a playmate when they’re bored.

 They play the same role for us moms, too.
 They’re our support system, our closest companions, the one person who will say, “You’ve totally got this parenting thing!”
 Like I said a whole village in one!

-I’ll leave you with one more quote about aunts that I absolutely love.
-“Only an aunt can give hugs like a mother, keep secrets like a sister, and share love like a friend.”
+As the quote in the beginning said, “Only an aunt can give hugs like a mother, keep secrets like a sister, and share love like a friend.”